Testing

 If you wish to use Spock to test a Spring Boot application you should add a dependency

-module to your application’s build. spock-spring
+on Spock’s spock-spring module to your application’s build. spock-spring integrates

 Spring’s test framework into Spock.
 Exactly how you can use Spock to test a Spring Boot